 Along with international agencies and governments, Merck has played — and continues to play — a leadership role in responding to Ebola.

-Merck has provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:
+Scientists from Merck, along with many external collaborators, remain at the forefront of the efforts to address this infectious disease.
+Merck has also provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:

 International Medical Corps: